A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: A structured modified Newton approach

 Similarly as for Lemma~\ref{lemma:spectralradiusMot}, the result of Theorem~\ref{thm:dzErr} is also valid for $U$ as a zero matrix.
-The essence is again that the update matrix $U_*$ of Proposition~\ref{prop:U} is the matrix which gives the largest reduction of the upper bound in (\ref{eq:thmeq}).
-As mentioned, $U_*$ is also the matrix that gives the largest reduction of the upper bound in (\ref{eq:specRadAsymypBound}), it may hence also increase the region for when the result of Theorem~\ref{thm:dzErr} is valid, i.e., the region when the proposed modified Newton approach may be a viable alternative.
+The essence is again that, among update matrices $U$ such that $\rank(U) \leq r$, the rank-$r$ update matrix $U_*$ of Proposition~\ref{prop:U} is the matrix that provides the tightest bound on (\ref{eq:thmeq}) with our analysis.
+As mentioned, $U_*$ is also the matrix that gives the upper bound in (\ref{eq:specRadAsymypBound}), and in addition, $C^{(r+1)}$ decreases with increasing $r$.
+Consequently, the bound in (\ref{eq:thmeq}) decreases with increasing $r$, and larger values of $r$ may thus also increase the region where the result of Theorem~\ref{thm:dzErr} is valid, i.e., the region where the proposed modified Newton approach may be a viable alternative.